nbulischeck/DCTF/README.md

 Once all containers and images are removed, `remove` calls `./scripts/remove.sh` which removes all directories matching `*-build` in the main directory.
 After removing all build directories, it calls `docker network prune -f` to forcibly remove unused docker networks.

-### Prune
+### Platform

-The `prune` flag calls `docker network prune`.
+The `platform` flag is under construction.
+In the future, this flag will allow you to install specific CTF frontend platforms.
+Supported platforms will most likely by FBCTF, CTFd, and NIZKCTF.

 ### Update

 The `update` flag has no short option.
 It is used as a manual way of updating the `docker-compose.yml` file.
 It parses all INI files in the challenge directories and builds the `docker-compose.yml` file based on the name of the challenge and the ports it runs on.

-## config.ini
+## config.yml

-The `config.ini` file is a very important file.
+The `config.yml` file is a very important file.
 It is necessary to include one in every challenge folder.
 Without this, the platform doesn't know what to call your challenge or what port it runs on.
-The use of the `config.ini` file was to give the naming conventions of challenges as much leeway as possible.
+The use of the `config.yml` file was to give the naming conventions of challenges as much leeway as possible.

-Below is the sample `config.ini` file for `foo-bin`:
+Below is the sample `config.yml` file for `foo-bin`:

 ```
-1. [Foo Binary Challenge]
+1. Foo Bin Challenge:
-2. Name = foo
+2. Name: foo
-3. Description = Binary challenge example.
+3. Description: Binary challenge example.
-4. Category = pwnable
+4. Type: pwnable
-5. Flag = FLAG{PLACEHOLDER_FLAG}
+5. Flag: FLAG{PLACEHOLDER_FLAG}
-6. Points = 10
+6. Points: 10
-7. Port = 8010
+7. Port: 8010
-8. Type = binary
 ```

-### Section Title - Line 1
+### Challenge Title - Line 1

-The section title can be anything.
+The challenge title can be anything.
 This is to help identify the challenge to the author.
-There is no limit as to what goes inside the section header as long as it remains within the two brackets.

 ### Name - Line 2

 The name of the challenge must be within `[A-Za-z0-9._-]`.
 This is a requirement per the Docker specification.
 Docker image names may not stray from this.

+> **Note:**
-**If there is a binary being served, it must be the same name.**
+> If there is a binary being served, it **must** be the same name.

 ### Description - Line 3

 The description can be anything.
 It is not parsed or used in any way, but it is there to help the challenge author describe the challenge or put additional information.
+May be used to in generating config files in the future when used with `--platform`.

 ### Category - Line 4

 The category can be anything.
-It is not parsed or used in any way, but it is recommended to use a typical CTF category i.e. Pwnable, Crypto, WebEx, etc.
+It is not parsed or used in any way, but it is recommended to use a typical CTF category i.e. Pwnable, Crypto, WebEx, etc. May be used to in generating config files in the future when used with `--platform`.

 ### Flag - Line 5

 The flag is not required, but it is used to help easily identify the flag of the challenge.
+May be used to in generating config files in the future when used with `--platform`.

 ### Points - Line 6

 The points are not required, but it is used as a reference.
+May be used to in generating config files in the future when used with `--platform`.

 ### Port - Line 7

 The port number is required.
+This is the local port that your challenge will be served on.

 ### Type - Line 8

 The type of challenge is required.
 Currently this may either be `binary` or `web`.
 There are no other options.
 If it is not set as `binary` or `web`, the challenge will not be built!
+May be used to in generating config files in the future when used with `--platform`.

-### Barebones `config.ini`
+### Barebones `config.yml`

-The most barebones `config.ini` would be as follows:
+The most barebones `config.yml` would be as follows:

 ```
-[Foo Binary Challenge]
+Foo Bin Challenge:
-Name = foo
+  Name: foo
+  Type: pwnable
-Port = 8010
+  Port: 8010
-Type = binary
 ```

 ## ./scripts/gen.sh